 2.)
 I use a food processor to infuse the vanilla into the sugar- it’s the quickest way to infuse the flavor.
 Alternatively, it can be mixed by hand.

-Using a sharp pairing knife, slice the vanilla beans in half lengthwise.
-Scrape out the seeds in a downward motion using the back of the knife.
-Add to the sugar.
+- Slice the vanilla beans in half lengthwise.
+Scrape out the seeds in a downward motion using the back of a small paring knife.
 Reserve the empty pods.

-Keywords: vanilla sugar, homemade, vanilla, vanilla bean, white sugar, Christmas, gifts
+Keywords: vanilla sugar, vanilla sugar recipe, homemade, vanilla, vanilla bean, white sugar, Christmas, homemade gifts, edible